 •Also remember to enable the server's IP address too

 c.
-If using SQL Express 2005, configure for remote access
+You may also need to configure for remote access

 •Click on the link for Surface Area Configuration for Services and Connections

 •Select Remote Connections option under the Database Engine for the SQL Express server and make sure Local and Remote Connections is checked with Using TCP/IP Only

 d. confirm that your SQL Server services are set to Auto start